flightstats/hub/README.md

 * Modifications to existing replication configuration take effect immediately.
 * If you are replicating into HubB from HubA, and you are **also** inserting data into HubB, you will get undefined results.
 Don't do that.
 * `excludeExcept` means "Exclude all of the channels, Except the ones specified".
-* `includeExcept` means "Include all of the channels, Except the ones specified".
-This will pick up new channels which aren't in the except list.
-* `includeExcept` and `excludeExcept` are mutually exclusive.
-Attempts to set both will result in a 400 response code.
 * `historicalDays` tells the replicator how far back in time to start.
 Zero (the default) means "only get new values".
 * If http://hub.other/channel/stumptown `ttlDays` is 10, and `historicalDays` is 5, only items from the last 5 days will be replicated.
 * If a channel's `historicalDays` is 0 and the ongoing replication is restarted, replication will continue with the existing sequence if it is up to `historicalDays` + 1 old.